Hyloxalus nexipus

 Hyloxalus nexipus is a species of frog in the family Dendrobatidae.
 It is found on eastern slopes and foothills of the Andes from southeastern Ecuador south to the region of Yurimaguas in Peru.

 Description

 Hyloxalus nexipus males measure 20–24 mm and females 19–23 mm in snout–vent length.
 Dorsum is greenish black.
 Adult males have blacker throats than females.
 Juveniles have tiny white spots on the dorsum in the sacral region and on the legs.
 There is usually a dorsolateral as well as an oblique lateral stripe extending to eye.
+The iris of the eye is copper-red in color.
+The testicles are black in color.